 Ultimately, personal preference, activity levels, and how your body reacts to carbs will determine how you structure your diet.
-There's no "hard rule," but there are guidelines that can make it easier to find out what works for you and how you choose to distribute your macronutrients.
+There's no "hard rule," but there are guidelines that can make it easier to find out what amount of carbs works for you and how you choose to distribute your macronutrients.

 If you’re interested in knowing exactly how much carbs you can eat, you can use the formula below to count your macros.
 To determine the number of carbs that are right for you, you’ll need to set the amount of protein and fat in your diet.

 We don’t believe you need to count calories to gain or lose weight, but it is a useful technique, or a helpful guide if you want to try it for a few days to get a better sense of portion sizes.